 Each platform has its differences.
 Instagram is all about aesthetics, while Twitter challenges users to craft the perfect post in less than 280 characters.
 LinkedIn is more professional.
 Keep these differences in mind when crafting your posts.

-Staying Grounded: The Basics of Social Platforms
+Staying Grounded: The Basics of Social Media Platforms

 LinkedIn: The Ultimate Business Connector